jkomoros/CASsim/README.md

 - `setSize`: `[rows, cols]` - Must be in the first state, and may be in later ones.
 Resets the map to that size.
 - `setAdjacentPossibleSteps`: `<positive integer>` - Override how many steps of adjacent possible around captured cells to show.
 0 disables adjacent possible highlighting.
 Defaults to 3.
 - `setScale`: `<positive float>` - Override the scale of the rendered output.
 1.0 is default scale.
+- `setBackground`: `<string css value>` - Set the background color.
+The string should be a CSS color value, like `#CCFFCC`.
+Setting to '' sets back to default.
+The background will not be in png screenshots by default (it will be transparent), but for GIF frames the background will be included (since GIFs don't handle variable transparency).
 - `description`: `<string>` - A string describing what that frame.
 The description doesn't do anything, it's more to help orient you in your frame description.
 - `name`: `<string` - A name for the state, to refer to later with resetTo.
 - `resetTo`: `<string>` - Resets the state to the state at the named previous state.
 The named state must exist, and must be BEFORE this one.